40 Ways to Make Your Weight Loss Efforts Twice as Effective

 We said you shouldn't put artificial sweeteners in your tea, and if we're being honest, they have no place elsewhere in your diet either, especially if you're on a quest to lose weight.
 Artificial sweeteners cause belly fat and lead us to seek out additional calories, not to mention they wreak havoc on your teeth, heart, and gut health.

-It’s okay to dream big, but when it comes to weight loss, you might be better off dreaming about yourself growing big.
-A study in the journal Cognitive Therapy and Research found that obese women who fantasized about losing weight and showing off their hot new bodies lost an average of twenty-four fewer pounds than those who harbored negative thoughts—like how terrible they might look if they kept eating poorly.
+It's okay to dream big, but when it comes to weight loss, you might be better off dreaming about yourself growing big.
+A study in the journal Cognitive Therapy and Research found that obese women who fantasized about losing weight and showing off their hot new bodies lost an average of 24 fewer pounds than those who harbored negative thoughts—like how terrible they might look if they kept eating poorly.
 The researchers speculated that negative fantasies about weight loss prepared the dieters to overcome the bumps they encountered on their road to getting healthy.
-Just be sure to avoid these 17 Foods That Cause Bad Dreams.